Should you take CBD oil for seizures?

 Side effects and interactions between CBD oil and seizure medicine

-While CBD oil may provide some relief from seizures, it should always be taken with caution and under guidance from a medical professional.
+While Epidiolex (and other CBD oils) may provide some relief from seizures, it should always be taken with caution and under guidance from a medical professional.
 This is because of:

 - Side effects: CBD oil can cause sleepiness, diarrhea, fatigue, decreased appetite and, potentially, liver damage